 ‘Charming, charming.
 Well if you’d be so kind as to wake Mr. Bas up I’ll take you to my local chain.
 I hate to rush but I have appointments I simply must keep, you understand.’

 Their pied piper led them through a maze of alleys, down a stairway, over a dozing mongrel, through a door, across a damp, dirty utility room, and past a reinforced metal door.
-Behind the door was a wide, spacious room resplendent with illicit goods.
+Behind the door was a wide, spacious illicit goods showroom.

 The walls of this room were lined with ornately carved oak shelves which were affixed with rolling ladders and lined with hundreds of glass jars containing various powders and ‘herbs’ and pills.
 An unseen sound system played BBC Radio 4 and the air smelled faintly of cinnamon – or, to be exact, something rather more potent that itself smelled faintly of cinnamon.
 A marble fountain bubbled tranquilly beside the counter.

 Thenmayne skipped forward to tend to two customers – a hopeless, futureless young man trying and failing to impress a standardless, futureless young lady.
 Bas grabbed a shopping basket from the stack by the door and began browsing.
 In a kind of trance Gould did likewise.
 The rest of the band stood and gawked.

 ‘Coppleton doesn’t have a place like this, does it?’
 Hazard asked.

 ‘Not that I know of,’ Sunshine said.
 ‘The guys I use all work out of their vans.
 Live out of them, too.’